kshedden/Statsmodels-MixedLM/README.md

 ---------------------------

-Many regression approaches can be interpreted in terms of the way that they specify the _mean structure_ and the _variance structure_.
+Many regression approaches can be interpreted in terms of the way that they specify the _mean structure_ and the _variance structure_ of the population being modeled.
 The mean structure can be written as E[Y|X], read as "the mean of Y given X".
 For example, if your dependent variable is a person's income, and the predictors are their age, number of years of schooling, and gender, you might model the mean structure as

 E[income | age, school, female] = b0 + b1⋅age + b2⋅school + b3⋅female.